 KPI Category | Traditional VSM | Video AI-Enhanced VSM | Typical Improvement |

-Cycle Time Reduction | Baseline performance | Enhanced optimization | Significantly faster gains |
+Cycle Time Reduction | Baseline performance | Enhanced optimization | Faster reduction through ongoing data |

-Waste Identification | Manual sampling | Continuous monitoring | More opportunities found |
+Waste Detection | Manual sampling | Continuous monitoring | More waste identified via ongoing analysis |

-SOP Compliance | Spot checks | Complete verification | Substantial variance reduction |
+SOP Compliance | Spot checks | Automated verification of monitored procedures | Substantial variance reduction |

-Root Cause Analysis | Extended timeframes | Rapid investigation | Dramatic time reduction |
+Root Cause Analysis | Extended timeframes | Rapid investigation | Faster analysis with searchable video evidence |

-OEE Improvement | Gradual progress | Accelerated gains | Multiplied improvement rate |
+OEE Enhancement | Gradual progress | Accelerated gains | Accelerated gains from timely findings |

 Lean manufacturing KPIs specifically relevant to video AI implementations include material yield variance, maintenance cost per unit, and overtime rate percentages.
-These metrics enable organizations to quantify the operational impact on production efficiency and cost optimization.
+These metrics allow organizations to quantify the operational impact on production efficiency and cost optimization.

 Elevate your value stream mapping with intelligent video analytics